ezekielskeene/ezekielskeene.github.io/README.md

 Also now connect four and a thing for Rock Tac that displays games well and generates random games with random moves. very yay.

+Also now a thing to generate all possible rock tac games and same for tic tac toe. assuming i did it right.
+Interesting word plus yay.